 ER is of two types; smooth and rough.
 Rough ER has ribosomes around it, and smooth ER has no ribosomes.
 The smooth ER synthesizes lipids, removes toxic substances, and acts as storage.
 The rough ER plays a vital role in protein synthesis.

 Golgi bodies, apparatus, or complexes consist of membrane-bound sacs named after the discoverer Camillo Golgi.
 It receives proteins from ER and packages proteins into vesicles.
-Unlike ER, the Golgi complex is not interconnected.
+Unlike ER, the Golgi complex does not interconnect.
 It also helps in the packaging and processing of lipid molecules.

 Centrioles are cylindrical structures usually occurring as pairs.
 These are located near the nuclear envelope.
 These organize the assembly of microtubules, a cytoskeleton, during the division of cells.
 They also decide the location of the nucleus and other cellular organelles in the cell.

 These are hollow rods that constitute a significant component of the cytoskeleton of eukaryotic cells.
 Microtubules are made up of alpha- and beta-tubulin.
-As the animal cell lacks a cell wall, the rigidity and shape of the function are maintained by microtubules.
+As the animal cell lacks a cell wall, the microtubules maintain the rigidity and shape of the function.
 Besides rigidity and maintaining the cell’s shape, microtubules help in cell motility and intracellular transport and are also involved in mitosis.

 Microfilaments or actin filaments are proteinous structures inside the cell.
 These are structural components of the cytoskeleton and provide shape and movement to the cells.
-Microfilaments are made up of a group of proteins called actin.
+Microfilaments consists of a group of proteins called actin.
 When associated with myosin filaments, microfilaments help in cell contraction and movement.

 Peroxisomes are membrane-bound organelles.
 These structures contain enzymes that help detoxify alcohol, break down fats, and form bile acid.
 These enzymes also contribute to the oxidation of biomolecules.